brenapp/referee.fyi/public/updateNotes.md

+### 6 Jan 2024

+- Add general notes to incidents, which do not count in rule summaries.
+General notes are intended for situations where the referee wants to note something about the team without it necessarily being a violation (ex: team was 2 minutes late for match, or team showed good sportsmanship)

 ### 18 Jan 2024

 - You are now able to share your anomaly log with other users from the Manage tab of an event.